SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-and-configurations/collect-logs.md

 description: Learn how to collecting logs
 ---

-Sumo Logic Distribution for OpenTelemetry Collector provides various receivers for log collection.
-Full list of them is available in [our repository].
+Sumo Logic Logic Distribution for OpenTelemetry Collector provides various receivers for log collection.
+You can find the full list in [our repository].

-This document explains with more details, the receivers which are the most commonly used for logs:
+This document explains with more detail, the receivers most commonly used for logs:

 * [Filelog Receiver](#filelog-receiver)
 * [Windows Log Event Receiver](#windows-log-event-receiver)